ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

     This step promotes our environment cookbook's git build tag to become a release tag.
-    Basically if you have we are to promote build number 100, we are to make `release/100` git tag, from `build/100` git tag.
+    Basically if you have we are to promote build number 100, we are to make `release/100` git tag out of `build/100` git tag.
 This should be achieved via REST API to avoid recloning your entire git repository.

     Important because build tags will be deleted by your cookbook build once they are old enough.